softspike/softspike/README.md

 ### Hi there, I'm Jesse - aka [codeSTACKr][website] 👋

 I am full stack dev looking to solve real world problems.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 If you found value in something I have created, please feel free to give me a shout out @ikshitijsingh or give some ♥ on mail.
 Feel free to reach out in case you want to just get in touch also.

+and available for any job opportunities

 [![Website](https://img.shields.io/website?label=codeSTACKr.com&style=for-the-badge&url=https%3A%2F%2Fcodestackr.com)](https://codestackr.com)
 [![Twitter Follow](https://img.shields.io/twitter/follow/codeSTACKr?color=1DA1F2&logo=twitter&style=for-the-badge)](https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fgithub.com%2FcodeSTACKr&screen_name=codeSTACKr)